hasura/graphql-engine/community/tools/firebase2graphql/README.md

    As you see, the nodes `articles_author` and `authors` are almost the same, except the relationship with the `articles` table.
 This is an example of duplicate data.

    In such cases, you might want to delete one of the tables and make the required relationships with custom names from the console.
+For the above example, these steps would be:

+   a.
+Del

    If the CLI detects any such duplicate tables, it will warn you about them after the import is complete.